 Since your muscles are fired up for anabolism, virtually all the protein you consume will be used for rebuilding.
 Remember, if your protein intake isn’t sufficient then your recovery will be shortchanged and your results will be compromised.

 - After you train, consume a drink with high-glycemic carbohydrates (cranberry or grape juice work great) and high-quality protein powder.
-Aim for approximately 0.5 gram of carbs per pound of body weight and 0.25 gram of protein per pound of bodyweight.
+Aim for approximately 0.5 gram of carbs per pound of body weight and 0.25 gram of protein per pound of body weight.

 - Make this into a habit.
 You can create a simple reminder on your phone using Google Calendar or iPhone Calendar.
 Set it as a recurring reminder after each time you train.
 For example, if you train Monday, Wednesday, and Fridays at 6:00 am, create a reminder at 7:30 am to drink your post-workout shake.

-Not So Secret #3: Use Compound Movements
+Men’s Physique Secret #3: Use Compound Movements

 You’re putting in hard work going to the gym to train each week.
 Unfortunately, one of the biggest problems that I see over and over again is the use of bodybuilding-style workouts.